What's in it for you

 Marketing Content Analytics

 Marketing Content is the collateral that you, as Showpad Administrators, upload into the platform for your users to share with prospects.
 This will aid your team in determining which content you create is most valuable for your reps.
-When your sales users edit existing Microsoft files using the integration, this section will also show you the number of versions with any activity that exist for each original asset along with the analytics on the modified versions.
+When your sales users edit existing Microsoft files using the integration, this section will also show you the number of versions with any activity that exists for each original asset along with the analytics on the modified versions.
 With Marketing Content, you have the option to use various filters to tailor your reports based on the needs of your organization.
-The available parameters are Date Range, Division, Channel, Tag, and User Group.
+The available parameters are Date Range, Division, Experience, Tag, and User Group.

 With Marketing Content analytics, Showpad offers advanced tag filtering.
 By clicking Switch to Advanced in the drop-down tag filter, you have more flexibility in what tags to include or exclude in your reporting.
 This is especially helpful when your organization has a significant amount of content uploaded to Showpad.
 To return to the standard filter option, click Switch to Basic.